 Alternate box artwork (picture #1) appeared in the September 1983 issue of Electronic Games (page 34), which was actually used for the 5200 version of RealSports Soccer (picture #2), and not the non-Realsports-labeled Soccer version, which had different artwork.
 Picture #3 is the artwork used in the released 2600 version.

-Early catalogs pictured a completely different version on the introduction page (picture #1), while the entry description page showed an accurate version compared to the release (picture #2).
+Early catalogs pictured a completely different version on the introduction page (picture #1), or one with a 5-digit score counter (picture #2), while the entry description page showed an accurate version compared to the release (picture #3).

 This photo (picture #1) appears on the original 1977 system box.
 While all of the screenshots on the box are artist renderings, this is the only one that is noticeably different from the actual game (picture #2).

 Although the game was never finished, 2 different artwork pictures were circulated – one a small box art picture from an early ad (picture #1) and the other a painting that was found within Atari when it closed up, which may have ended up being the final art (picture #2).
 Note the Philosopher’s Stone just under the rider’s left arm, which was to be the prize for that game’s contest.
 See the SwordQuest Revisited article for more info.